-Learn how to improve your self-care practices in the new year using self-care stickies.
+Learn how to improve your self-care practices using self-care stickies.
 Keep reading for step-by-step instructions.

 Happy New Year (if you celebrate that at this time of year)!